Current page

 Myth 1: "Prostate Cancer Only Affects Older Men"

 Many men believe that prostate cancer is only a concern after the age of 60.
-While the risk does increase with age, men in their 40s and 50s are not immune.
+While risk does increase with age, men in their 40s and 50s are not immune.

 Fact